carlosr-henriques/pure_python/README.md

-# pure_python
+# Pure python projects
-I'll build new projects using pure python
+I'll build new projects using pure language python and it's libs.